sticknycu/crack-bucharest-interviews/README.md

 2. La ce se foloseste un index?
 Care e diferenta dintre un index btree si index bitmap?
 Care e problema daca folosim un index bitmap? -> probleme performanta la insert
 3. Normalizare si denormalizare.
 4. CAP Theorem
+5. 'what you mean with MongoDB is more scalable?' when you used it?
+6. 'what are the 2 letters from CAP that mongodb have?'

 ### DevOps
 1. Spring Profiles -> Kubernetes ConfigMaps